9231058/NM-Homework/README.md

 ### Netflow Collector

-nProbe: An Extensible NetFlow v5/v9/IPFIX Probe for IPv4/v6. nProbe can act as a probe, proxy and collector and you can configure it to do so :)
+nProbe: An Extensible NetFlow v5/v9/IPFIX Probe for IPv4/v6. nProbe can act as a probe, proxy and collector and you can configure it to do so.

 ## NetXMS
 Let's use [it's docker](https://github.com/juliusloman/netxms-dockerfiles) for having lots of fun.